jxmot/ESP8266-RCWL0516/README.md

 interr - IDLE
 ```

 When `interr - ACTIVE` is seen the on-board LED will be lit.
 And when `interr - IDLE` is seen the LED will be off.
+And `ACTIVE` will indicate that something has triggered the sensor.

 ## The Circuit

-Parts Needed :
+Parts Used :

 * RCWL-0516 microwave presence sensor
 * ESP8266 NodeMCU v1.0